-Sl.
-No. Preceding Financial Year Amount transferre d to Unspent CSR Account under section 135 (6) Amount spent in the reporting Financial Year (in Rs.) fund spec Amount transferred to any fund specified under Schedule VII as per section 135(6), if any Amoun t remaini ng to be spent in
+Sr. No. Preceding Financial Year Amount transferre d to Unspent CSR Account under section 135 (6) (in Rs.)
+Amount spent in the reporting Financial Year (in Rs.) fund spec transferred t ified under So VII ection 135(6), chedule Amoun t remaini ng to be spent in succeeding financial years (in Rs.
+Lakhs) 1.
+NA

-- 8. Whether any capital assets have been created or acquired through Corporate Social Responsibility amount spent in the financial year: No - 9.
-Specify the reason(s), if the company has failed to spend two per cent of the average net profit as per sub-section (5) of section 135: N.A.
+8. Whether any capital assets have been created or acquired through Corporate Social Responsibility amount spent in the financial year: No

+9. Specify the reason(s), if the company has failed to spend two per cent of the average net profit as per sub-section (5) of section 135: N.A.

-Date: 12.08.2023 Place: Chandigarh for and on behalf of MEGASTAR FOODS LIMITED
+Date: 20.05.2024 For and on behalf of Place: Chandigarh MEGASTAR FOODS LIMITED